 All personal data you provide to us, or which we obtain from third parties, will be stored on our secure servers (or those of third parties or contractors we engage to help us run our business).
 We will keep information no longer than we need to for the purpose for which we collected it.
 The period of time for which we keep personal data depends on the legal and regulatory requirements, the purpose for which the information was obtained, and our business needs.
-We will keep information about any account you hold with us for [at least] the duration of your agreement and the period of 6 years from the end of your agreement, in line with our data retention policy that stipulates the timescales in line with our lawful purpose for processing your data.
-This is available at www.motonovofinance.com.

 You have the following rights (subject to certain statutory exemptions):

-- to opt-out of receiving marketing information, or withdraw your consent to receive marketing information if provided on a previous occasion;
+- To opt-out of receiving marketing information, or withdraw your consent to receive marketing information if provided on a previous occasion;

-If you are unhappy about how your personal data has been used you can contact us using the details above.
+If you are unhappy about how your personal data has been used you can contact us using the details below.
 You also have a right to complain to the Information Commissioner's Office (https://ico.org.uk), which regulates the processing of personal data.

-- would like more information about how we process personal data;
+- Would like more information about how we process personal data;

-- are unable to access of any of the links or further information referred to in this document; or
+- Are unable to access of any of the links or further information referred to in this document; or

-- would like to exercise any of your data protection rights,
+- Would like to exercise any of your data protection rights,